 FIND OUT MORE about historical ecology and see the many great resources our team has dug up and shared with you.

-Spring is a wonderful to explore the slough.
-When you come on an Elkhorn Slough Foundation event you are lead by experts who share their knowledge and love of this beautiful environment.
+Spring is a wonderful time to explore the slough.
+When you come to an Elkhorn Slough Foundation event, our experts share their experience, knowledge and love of this beautiful environment.

-It's an A-Z list of birds to be seen in spring ranging from Anna's Hummingbirds to Wilson's Warblers.
+Our next event is all about Snowy Plovers!
+We also have a special Sketching Outing lead by local artist Laura Vollset.
 Our kayaking trip will be in early June and is sure to beautiful.
-We've got a special event scheduled for artists (or those who desire to be artists) with an Outdoor Sketching Outing lead by local artist Laura Vollset.
 And, new members to the Elkhorn Slough Foundation are invited to a sunset walk of one of our favorite conserved properties.